 Solstice Sunglasses: Westfield World Trade Center Grand Opening

-In early 2017, Solstice Sunglasses opened a store in the new Westfield World Trade Center shopping mall in New York City.
+In early 2017, Solstice Sunglasses opened a store in the new Westfield World Trade Center shopping center in New York City.
 They sought out an eye-catching brand awareness tactic to make their January grand opening unforgettable, and they turned to my team to make it happen.

 Behind the Shades

-Previous to this grand opening, our team launched the “Behind the Shades” print and interactive campaign in stores in the Southeast USA.
+Previous to this grand opening, my team launched the “Behind the Shades” print and interactive campaign in stores in the Southeast United States.
 These print ads showed fashion-forward versions of everyday problems — ice cream melting faster than you can eat it, a dog mistaking your leg for a fire hydrant, and the ever-embarrassing “toilet paper stuck to the shoe” scenario — all hidden behind the high fashion façade that only Solstice Sunglasses can provide.
-For the Westfield World Trade opening, we extended the Behind the Shades campaign to all nine New York City locations.
+For the Westfield World Trade opening, we extended this Behind the Shades campaign to all nine New York City locations.

 The Glasses Dress